albx79/campagnamica/README.md

 ## About

-This is a web-app to convert the CSV produced by Wordpress's WooCommerce plugin into a format more amenable to printing labels.
+This is a web-app to convert the CSV produced by WordPress's WooCommerce plugin into a format more amenable to printing labels.

 ## Usage